-Kyriacos Kokkinos is the Deputy Minister of Research, Innovation and Digital Policy of the Republic of Cyprus since March 2020.
-He previously served as National Chief Scientist for Research & Innovation of the Republic and Chairman of the Board of Directors of the Research & Innovation Foundation (RIF).
-He is a distinguished professional with more than 30 years of global experience at Executive leadership positions, including Executive Director and Partner of IBM Europe, with emphasis on Corporate Executive Management, Technology and Business Consulting.
-He served at Board level, as Chairman or Member in numerous organizations, such as Invest Cyprus (CIPA), Cyprus Ports Authority (CPA), Institute of Directors (IoDs)and the Cyprus Tourism Organization (CTO).
-His Academic Qualifications include an Executive MBA in Strategic Management from Henley Management College UK, and MSc & BSc in Electrical Engineering from NJIT USA.
+Kyriacos Kokkinos is the former Deputy Minister to the President for Research, Innovation and Digital Policy.
+He previously served as the National Chief Scientist for R&I and Chairman of the Board of the R&I Foundation.
+He is a distinguished technologist and professional in the high-tech sector, with more than thirty years of experience in Executive Management and Consulting roles in IBM Europe (Executive Director & Partner) and PwC.
+He also served at Board level of many Organisations.
+His Academic qualifications include Executive MBA in Strategic Management from Henley Management College (UK) and MSc & BSc in Electrical Engineering from NJIT (USA).

 Stelios D. Himonas was born in Athens, Greece, on May 2, 1962.
 He received the BE, MS and PhD degrees from the State University of New York at Stony Brook, USA in 1985, 1986 and 1989, respectively, all in electrical engineering.
 From 1989 until 1997 he was an Associate Professor at the Department of Electrical Engineering at the New York Institute of Technology, USA.
 Also, from 1994 until 1997, he was collaborating with the Multimedia Communications Research Group of Bellcore’s Applied Research Division in Morristown, New Jersey, USA.
 Dr. Himonas has published numerous research papers in refereed journals and conference proceedings in the fields of detection and multimedia communications.
 Also, during the period from 1989 until 1997 he served as a reviewer of research papers submitted for publication to Transactions of the IEEE and Proceedings of the IEE, as well as to various conferences in the field of communications.
 Currently he is the Permanent Secretary of the Deputy Ministry of Research, Innovation and Digital Policy.
 Prior to this position he was the Permanent Secretary of the Ministry of Energy, Commerce and Industry, the Permanent Secretary of the Ministry of Justice and Public Order and the Director of the Department of Electronic Communications of the Republic of Cyprus.
 Also during the period from 2000 to 2003, he served on the Board of the Cyprus Telecommunications Authority.
 From 2006 until 2013, he held chairmanship and vice-chairmanship positions in European electronic communications committees.
 Since October 2012, he has been appointed by the Council of Ministers as the Digital Champion of Cyprus.
 Dr. Himonas is a member of the Sigma Xi and Eta Kappa Nu honor societies and the New York Academy of Sciences.
 He is listed in the Who is Who in the World, the Who is Who Among Human Services Professionals, the Who is Who in the East and the Who is Who in American Education.